JoshMarangoni/rc_robot/README.md

 NASA's Perseverance rover is a remote controllable rover designed to explore the surface of the Red Planet.
 The rover primarily uses an ultra-high frequency antenna to communicate with Earth.
 Data is relayed through Mars satellites back to Earth where engineers can monitor the robot's trajectory and speed.

 Although my robot is not designed for Mars, it is designed to explore the outer reaches of my kitchen and living room while I am comfortably relaxing in my bedroom.
-Instead of orbitting satellites I use my WiFi network and communiate with my robot using http requests.
+Instead of orbitting satellites I use my WiFi network and communicate with my robot using http requests.
 This project is intended to emulate a remote controlled rover such as Perserverence, using my own circuit and software designs.

 ## Requirements

 - Remote controlled using video feed
 - Programmed in C/C+
+- Non-arduino based coding envrionment
 - Battery powered
+- All electronics contained on one PCB
 - Map "WASD" keys to driving direction
-- chassis that securely holds PCB, motors, batteries, and camera

-## Better-ifs

-- Non-arduino based coding envrionment
-- Write compilers manually
 - Custom 3D printed chassis
-- Programmed in C/C+
-- Single power source
-- All electronics contained on one PCB
-- No lag between key presses and robot response (FreeRTOS?)
+- Lag between key presses and robot response < 0.5 s

 ## Design 1 (MVP) - DONE